 - Read our in-depth Fujifilm Instax Mini 11 review

 None of the above take your fancy?
 Got some cash to play with?
 Here are three further options.

 In many ways, the RX100 VII is best compact around right now.
-Its autofocus system is comfortably ahead of any other pocket camera, tracking moving subjects with great reliability and making clever use of its Face and Eye AF, even in video mode.
+Its autofocus system, we found, is comfortably ahead of any other pocket camera, tracking moving subjects with great reliability and making clever use of its Face and Eye AF, even in video mode.
 Video quality is superb, while image quality is also stellar.
 But all of this comes at a huge price, and for many people it's just a little too steep for the camera to be included in the main list.

-Read more about the Sony RX100 VII
+- Read our in-depth Sony RX100 VII review

 Leica hasn't compromised on the spec sheet, with the 47.3MP sensor producing masses of detail and keeping noise impressive low, while the 3.68 million dot electronic viewfinder is bright and sharp.
 Also bright and sharp is that 28mm f/1.7 lens, while 4K videos show plenty of detail.
 It's not the easiest to handle (although you can get an optional grip) and some may have preferred a tilting screen, but its build quality is near-faultless.
 If you're pining for such a camera in your life but can't quite find the funds, consider the previous Q1 model, which offers a slightly stripped-down feature set by comparison for a hell of a lot less.

 How to choose the best compact camera for you

 When choosing the best compact camera for you, things like the sensor size and type of viewfinder might not be as important.
 After all, while pro and experienced photographers do use compact cameras, it's really the novice, casual shooter, and point-and-shoot crowd that these cameras are most ideal for.